sjunepark/headline/README.md

 ## TODOs
-- [ ] Implement the TheBellScraper
+- [ ] Implement the ThebellScraper
 - [ ] Explore the file paths computed by the backend and the frontend, before implementing xdg.